oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share/create-share.md

     END;
     ```

-## Task 5: Publish the Data Share
+## Task 4: Publish the Data Share

-Up to this point, the share and its tables is stored in the database and not yet available to anyone.
-In this task, you will call the `PUBLISH` API which offloads data to the Cloud Store and make it accessible.
+Up to this point, the share and its table are stored in the database and therefore are not yet available to anyone.
+In this task, you will call the `PUBLISH_SHARE` API which offloads data to the Cloud Store and makes it accessible to recipients that you define and authorize in a later lab.

-1. Publish the share.
+1. Publish the `demo_share` data share to make it visible to authorized recipients.
 Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.
+It could take few minutes for the publishing process (export) to complete.

     ```
     <copy>